If you are born into a happy family, you are lucky. The day you are born really doesn't matter.

 As explained here, each day of the Rokuyo calendar is associated with luck.
 However, the evidence of any Rokuyo effect on birth delivery days is thin and unlikely to feature much in the parents' decision making.
 Only a fool would risk messing about with nature by relying on superstition; it goes against natural human behaviour to put one's offspring at risk.

-Having said that, there's a superstition in Japan called 丙午 Hinoe-Uma ('Fire Horse') and there's evidence that Hinoe-Uma heralded the end of the baby boom.
+That said, there's a superstition in Japan called 丙午 Hinoe-Uma ('Fire Horse') and there's evidence that Hinoe-Uma heralded the end of the baby boom.
 And get this - the Hinoe-Uma is a calendar event that occurs every 60 years. (more...)

 To trust Rokuyo (an ancient custom with a dodgy reputation) would be to say that Rokuyo had miraculous powers, and it is commonly accepted that miracles are the working of a divine power.
 If you feel that Rokuyo or astrology is divine, then you are missing out on something infinitely more wonderful.